hyperledger/besu-docs/docs/Reference/Evm-Tool.md

 The Besu Genesis file to use when evaluating the EVM.
 Most useful are the `alloc` items that set up accounts and their stored memory states.
-For a complete description of this file see [Genesis File Items](Config-Items.md).
+For a complete description of this file see [Genesis file items](Config-Items.md).

 `--prestate` is a deprecated alternative option name.